fajerbolt/fpl-points-analysis/README.md

 This notebook contains some data manipulation of the processed data gathered from: https://github.com/vaastav/Fantasy-Premier-League/blob/master/data/2023-24/cleaned_players.csv

-dataset.py file contains code used to preprocess the gathered data player_points.csv file contains the data used in analysis analysis_notebook.ipynb is the notebook with the analysis and the code used for it FPL 2023-24 Points Analysis.pdf is the final report
+dataset.py file contains code used to preprocess the gathered data<br>
+player_points.csv file contains the data used in analysis<br>
+analysis_notebook.ipynb is the notebook with the analysis and the code used for it<br>
+FPL 2023-24 Points Analysis.pdf is the final report<br>